Nawat1124/wind-turbine-scada-anomaly-detection/README.md

 This project uses CARE Wind Farm B and treats early fault warning as an event-level alarm problem.
 The goal is not to classify specific fault types, but to learn normal turbine operating patterns and identify deviations during prediction periods.

+## Data availability
+The raw CARE Wind Farm B dataset is not included in this repository.
+Users should download the CARE benchmark data from the original source and place the Wind Farm B files in the expected local data directory before running the notebooks.

+Large intermediate files such as `.parquet`, `.pkl`, model outputs, figures, and result folders are excluded from version control.
 ## Key challenge
 The raw CARE Wind Farm B event files contain duplicated physical SCADA sequences across sessions.
 Directly merging the files can cause train-prediction leakage.
 This project reconstructs an asset-level physical timeline and keeps row-level lineage mappings to preserve event correspondence.